docker/cli/docs/reference/commandline/container.md

-  rename      Rename a container restart     Restart one or more containers rm          Remove one or more containers run         Run a command in a new container start       Start one or more stopped containers stats       Display a live stream of container(s) resource usage statistics stop        Stop one or more running containers
+  rename      Rename a container restart     Restart one or more containers rm          Remove one or more containers run         Create and run a new container from an image start       Start one or more stopped containers stats       Display a live stream of container(s) resource usage statistics stop        Stop one or more running containers